Oghma-Infinium/Apostasy/GAMEPLAY.md

 ## Initial Setup

-Before reading this guide, please follow the [readme](https://github.com/Oghma-Infinium/Apostasy/blob/main/README.md) as it will answer the vast majority of technical questions related to getting the list setup and running.
-Be sure to check out the [configuration](https://github.com/Oghma-Infinium/Apostasy/blob/main/Documentation/CONFIG.md) page to learn more about the optional tweaks and addons and MCM options.
+Before reading this guide, please follow the [Installation Guide](https://github.com/Oghma-Infinium/Apostasy/blob/main/README.md) as it will answer the vast majority of technical questions related to getting the list setup and running.
+Be sure to check out the [Configuration](https://github.com/Oghma-Infinium/Apostasy/blob/main/Documentation/CONFIG.md) page to learn more about the optional tweaks and addons and MCM options.

 ## Basics